 - Pismo beach: We crashed this small beach town because our plan A, the town of Santa Maria, turned out to be unexciting.
 Pismo has a beautiful wooden pier from where we watched the sunset before heading to Oyster Loft, a great seafood restaurant on the first floor of a wooden waterfront building.

-- Piedras Blancas Elephant Seal Viewpoint, San Simon: It is definitely worth a stop to watch the enormous animals on the beach, and you can get close, so bring your camera.
+- Piedras Blancas Elephant Seal Viewpoint, San Simon: It is worth a stop to watch the enormous animals on the beach, and you can get close, so bring your camera.

 - Julia Pfeiffer Burns State Park: Another treasure worth making a stop for.
-Like all other tourists, we had to take pictures of McWay Falls, which drop over a cliff into the Pacific Ocean.
+Like other tourists, we had to take pictures of McWay Falls, which drop over a cliff into the Pacific Ocean.
 A terrace is the only remains of Waterfall House which – according to a signpost – was the residence of Lathrop and Helen Hooper Brown.
-The couple donated their ranch to use as a state park, dedicated for the memory of pioneer Julia Pfeiffer Burns.
+They donated their ranch to use as a state park, dedicated for the memory of pioneer Julia Pfeiffer Burns.

 - Bixby Creek Bridge: No need to stop, but slow down and enjoy the view of this magnificent bridge before you cross it.

 - One extra for Danes – Solvang: Driving around this town with Danish roots gave us the feeling of being in an open air museum.
-Everything looked cute, kitschy and cosy: Houses with fake timbered framing and stork nests on top, windmills, Danish flags, shop signs in gothic script.
+Everything looked kitschy and cosy: Houses with fake timbered framing and stork nests on top, windmills, Danish flags, shop signs in gothic script.
 And you could buy Christmas decorations in July.

 - Rent bikes and cross the Golden Bridge to Sausalito, from where you can take a ferry back.
 Only challenge is to retrieve your bike amongst 100 similar rental bikes when you leave the ferry!
 Be aware of paid bike parking ($ 3 per hour) in Sausalito.
 We had drinks at The Spinnaker and parked our bikes outside for free.